Ship It With AI Mihai Cvasnievschi

 The backstop is not cheating.
 The backstop is professional execution.
 Every senior speaker in any field has a backup plan for the moment the live element fails.
 The agentic equivalent is a recorded version of the same work, kept ready.

-Pattern eight: the failure watchlist.
+Pattern seven: the failure watchlist.

 When the team has been doing agentic work for a few months, you start to notice failure modes that recur.
 Specific kinds of mistakes the agent makes that you have to correct repeatedly.
 Specific situations where the workflow breaks down.
 Specific user behaviors that lead to predictable problems.